Can you invest in carbon credits? A complete 2026 guide

 Financial information only

 This article is for informational and educational purposes only.
 It does not constitute financial advice, a recommendation to buy or sell any investment, or a personal investment recommendation.
 Carbon market investments carry significant risks including high volatility, regulatory risk, and liquidity risk.
-Please consult a qualified financial adviser authorised by the FCA before making any investment decision.
+Please consult a qualified financial adviser authorised by the FCA (Financial Conduct Authority) before making any investment decision.

 Two very different markets